avivace/iosevka-docker/README.md

 docker run -e FONT_VERSION=3.7.1 -it -v $(pwd)/build:/build iosevka_build
 ```

 4. Done!
-Your built font files are available in the `build/dist` folder.
+Your built font files are available in the `dist` folder.

 ## Install